djeada/Linux-Notes/notes/kernel.md

 The Dynamic Kernel Module Support (DKMS) is a program/framework that enables generating Linux kernel modules whose sources generally reside outside the kernel source tree.
 It helps maintain module version compatibility with different kernel versions, so you don't have to manually recompile each module every time a new kernel is installed or updated.
 This is particularly valuable for kernels that are updated frequently, or for distributing drivers that need to work across many different kernel versions and distributions.

+I. Installation

 To utilize DKMS, it is necessary to have the `dkms` package installed on your system.

-**Installation on Debian-based systems** (like Ubuntu or Mint), you can use the following command:
+- Installation on Debian-based systems** (like Ubuntu or Mint), you can use the following command:

 ```bash
 sudo apt install dkms
 ```

-Installation on Arch-based systems:
+- Installation on Arch-based systems:

 ```bash
 sudo pacman -S dkms